devops329/devops/instruction/playwright/playwright.md

 - Record starting at the cursor
 - Displaying the trace viewer

-You can also debug your tests by placing a break point and walking through
+You can also debug your tests by placing a break point and walking through test code in VS Code and the frontend code in the browser's dev tools.

 ## Writing your own tests